-In reading some novels for the first time, I realised that my memory is faulty, according le Carré greater status as an influence on me than is merited.
+In reading some novels for the first time, I realized that my memory is faulty, according le Carré (the pseudonym of David Cornwell) greater status as an influence on me than is merited.
 It’s really only three novels I was fond of over time: The Spy Who Came in Form the Cold (1963), Tinker Tailor Soldier Spy (1974), and Smiley’s People (1979).
 I didn’t know the earlier Call for the Dead (1961) or A Murder of Quality (1962) until much more recently; they are fine novels in their own right, but not quite as significant.

 The Looking Glass War (1965) struck me as bland and aimless years ago, and still does today.
-I didn’t read A Small Town in Germany (1968) until last week, and though I found it engaging, I thought the agonising about rehabilitated Nazis running West Germany for the Allies was affected, and the accent on a British betrayal of Jews to the unreconstructedly brutish Germans was far too self-righteous to sit well.
-Though I suppose it might have gone over well at the time, especially as an expression of le Carré’s class-based angst, being increasingly guilt-riddled as they were for the failure of Britain to be a more fitting home for liberal freedoms and its heroes.
+I didn’t read A Small Town in Germany (1968) until last week, and though I found it engaging, I thought the agonizing about rehabilitated Nazis running West Germany for the Allies was affected, and the accent on a British betrayal of Jews to the unreconstructedly brutish Germans was far too self-righteous to sit well.
+It was much netter done in The Spy Who Came in From the Cold, though I suppose the trope might have gone over well at the time, especially as an expression of le Carré’s class-based angst, being increasingly guilt-ridden for the failure of Britain to be a more fitting home for liberal freedoms and its heroes.

 I suspect that I shall pass on The Naïve and Sentimental Lover (1971) altogether, since it deals with the heartache of le Carré’s own failed marriage.
 I think, in some ways he touched on those themes in The Honourable Schoolboy (1977), which seemed to me somehow self-indulgent and meandering back in the later 1970s, when I read it, expecting a return to a more thorough Smiley story than it offered.
 I never liked The Little Drummer Girl (1983) or A Perfect Spy (1986).
-They struck me as faddish novels, aiming to accommodate fleeting fashions.
+They struck me as faddish novels.

-I have some time for The Russia House (1989) for its suggestion that not all ‘traitors’ are silly ideologues or other kinds of rogues, but not for what I saw as an increasing wordiness, and an unexplained self-reflection that I felt I was supposed to understand by way of membership to some elite club or secret society.
+I have some time for The Russia House (1989) for its suggestion that not all ‘traitors’ are silly ideologues or other kinds of rogues, but not for what I saw as an increasing wordiness, and a cryptic kind of self-reflection that I felt I was supposed to understand by way of membership to some elite club or secret society.
 Perhaps the secret society of an educated and anguished class of Englishmen turned sour and mournful with disappointments and age?

 The Secret Pilgrim (1990) was a return to old form, of sorts, though I thought it was a little disjointed.
 It is one of the few novels by any author that ought to have been slightly longer to present greater clarity about the anecdotal stories, told by way of a raconteur’s low tales.
 Having Smiley need the interpretation by the wistful Ned in recounting past exploits seemed unnecessary, and maybe I missed some point to that contortion.